Evelyn68961/daily-ledger/README.md

 - **Tracker** — log income and expenses, browse recent entries, watch the monthly garden grow.
-- **Analyze** — a quiet view of where the money goes, with a category breakdown and a date-range filter.
+- **Analyze** — category doughnut with center total, category ranking, daily spending trend, top expenses, summary stats, and period-over-period comparison — all filtered by date range.
-- **About** — the story of the product and its four core ideas.
+- **About** — the philosophy behind the product, a three-step guide, feature highlights, and a privacy commitment.

 ## Design language